 - Loss of rent: Landlord insurance that covers loss of rent lets you claim if the property becomes uninhabitable after damage from a fire or flood, for example, and your tenants have to move out during repair work – which means you aren’t getting the rental income you need to pay the mortgage.

 You should always check the maximum loss of rent pay out to make sure your monthly mortgage costs would still be covered.

 Some policies also cover the cost of alternative accommodation for your tenants if they have to move out of the property for repairs – but there will also be a limit to the maximum amount you can claim.

-- Landlord’s liabilities: if, for example, a tenant was injured by faulty wiring or tripped over a broken floor tile while living at your property, they could sue for damages.
+- Landlord’s liabilities: If, for example, a tenant was injured by faulty wiring or tripped over a broken floor tile while living at your property, they could sue for damages.
 You could also be in trouble if a tenant’s personal property was damaged while living at your property, or a repair worker was involved in an accident while working at the rented accommodation.

 Damage claims can be costly, but most landlord insurance policies offer liability cover up to £2m, just in case you end up in court.
 Read more about your responsibilities as a landlord.

-- Vacant properties: landlord insurance for vacant properties can also offer cover for rental properties that are left unoccupied for up to 90 days - and sometimes 120 days if you’re letting your home out as a student let property.
-This can help to give you peace of mind that your property is covered during gaps between tenancies and during university holidays.
+- Vacant properties: Landlord insurance for vacant properties can also offer cover for rental properties that are left unoccupied for up to 90 days - and sometimes 120 days if you’re letting your home out as a student let property.
+This can help to give you peace of mind that your property is covered during gaps between tenancies and university holidays.

 Optional landlord insurance cover